intuition-dev/INTUITION2/docs/DOCKER.md

 Two apps.

-# Optional.

-There are 3rd party web IDE you should try.
-But a free one:

-## Codiad:
-		//start PHP
-		nohup /root/bin/php-fpm &
-		(enter)

-		//start http server w/ IDE on 8080 cat ~/Caddyfile
-		caddy &

  Now open your browser (Chrome is best, it supports QUIC and so does Caddy), by going to http://YOUR-HOST-IP:8080